A targeted platform

 Speaking their language

-Understanding the nuances of each brand’s own optimisations and experience with Klaviyo allowed us to tune messaging to language and tone that works best for their specific customers.
-In other words, we personalised the communications based on the brand association, much like Klaviyo enables the brands to do in their own comms.
+Understanding the nuances of each brand’s optimisations and experience with Klaviyo allowed us to tune messaging to language and tone that works best for their specific customers.
+In other words, we personalised the communications based on the brand association, much like Klaviyo enables the brands to do in their own communications.

 Raising awareness

-Klaviyo doesn’t have huge brand awareness in ANZ (yet), so the campaign uses the recognition of the associated brands to elevate their presence, while bringing them all together under a clear Klaviyo styled look & feel.
+Klaviyo doesn’t have huge brand awareness in ANZ (yet), so the campaign uses the recognition of the associated brands to elevate their presence while bringing them all together under a clear Klaviyo-styled look & feel.
 The visual executions follow a clear formula for increasing brand awareness:

 Hero, high-level messages bring Klaviyo’s name into the headlines.